MadNovOrg/test-blacksmith/README.md

 ## Managing database schema

 Schema and metadata should be managed via database migrations.
-Hasura provides a way to manage migrations via the Hasura CLI, which is automatically installed via npm.
+Hasura provides a way to manage migrations via the Hasura CLI, which is automatically installed via `pnpm`.

 The `hasura` folder contains all the configuration.